linkerd/linkerd/mesh/README.md

 # io.linkerd.mesh #

-A set of gRPC APIs that can be used to control linkerd.
+A set of gRPC APIs that can be used to control Linkerd.

-The mesh consists of client-side plugin interfaces (initially, just NameInterpreter) as well as server-side service implementations (initially, in namerd's 'io.l5d.mesh' iface).
+The mesh consists of client-side plugin interfaces (initially, just NameInterpreter) as well as server-side service implementations (initially, in Namerd's 'io.l5d.mesh' iface).

 **Status**: Experimental; the API will break in an upcoming release.